COSC3020/brute-force-sorting-Dorian-Scholz/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+Answer:

+The runtime complexity of the algorithm is factorial, O(n!).

+A best-case input is a sorted list like [1,2,3].
+The algorithm will check the first permutation it generates and find it sorted right away.
+The best case: O(n), because it only checks one permutation and stops.
+A worst-case input is a reverse-sorted list like [3, 2, 1].
+The algorithm will generate and check all permutations before finding the sorted one at the very end.
+Worst case: O(n⋅n!), where n accounts for the cost of checking each permutation.

+Random will save space but could be slower due to repeats.
+Who knows how long that'll take?
+You may get it the first time or it will take n random tries because there’s a 1/n chance of getting the correct permutation each time.